Carrozzeria Colli

 Colli made one very special prototype in 1946, the Aerauto PL.5C roadable aircraft.
-From the 1950s it worked with Alfa Romeo making cars such as 6C 3000CM and its own single variant of Disco Volante.
-The company built also Giulietta and Giulia estate cars in the 1960s.
+From the 1950s it worked with Alfa Romeo making cars such as the 6C 3000CM and its own single variant of Disco Volante.
+The company also converted Alfa Romeo Giuliettas and Giulias into estate cars in the 1960s.

 In 1955 Colli constructed the very shortly used Arzani-Volpini Formula One car utilising a twin-supercharged Maserati 1500 inline-four engine.

 Colli made car bodies until 1973.